 Find schools that offer these popular programs

 Guidance counselors assist students with career planning, course selection and personal problems.
 A master's degree in guidance counseling prepares future counselors for these multiple roles through a diverse range of coursework.
 Courses in a master's program may include:

 - Human growth and development

 - Vocational counseling theory

 Salary Information and Employment Outlook

-There were approximately 237,480 educational, guidance, school and vocational counselors employed in 2012, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
-Between 2010 and 2020, this number is expected to grow 19% as student enrollment expands at all levels, college students request more career guidance and rehabilitation centers need more career counselors.
-Elementary and secondary school guidance counselors had a mean annual salary of $62,970 in May 2012.
+There were approximately 273,400educational, guidance, school and vocational counselors employed in 2014, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+Between 2014 and 2024, this number is expected to grow 8% as student enrollment expands at all levels, college students request more career guidance and rehabilitation centers need more career counselors.
+This same occupation earned a median annual wage of $53,660 annually as of May 2015.

 Certification and Continuing Education Information

 Requirements regarding licensure for guidance counselors vary by state.
-Many states require all guidance counselors to have completed a master's degree and hold state certification.
-Others have less stringent regulations, though some coursework is typically required.
-Those looking for career advancement, or professorial or research careers can pursue a Ph.D. in guidance counseling.
+Many states require guidance counselors to have a master's degree and obtain state certification.
+Some states have less stringent regulations, but most require some coursework.
+Individuals seeking career advancement or professional research opportunities can pursue a Ph.D. in guidance counseling.